Girl Scout Troop 148 Cleans Up Eyak Lake Beach

 Sunset Beach is adjacent to an important spawning bed for Sockeye Salmon.
 This species prefers to spawn in gravel on the edge of lakes, close to where streams flow in, providing a constant source of cold, oxygenated water.
 This freshwater input helps clean the gravel and delivers oxygen for salmon eggs to absorb through their shells.

 The Girl Scouts recognized that the rusty pile of nails, too close to the water, might degrade water quality and habitat.
 They took action.
 In an effort to minimize the impacts from lake-side visitors, this dedicated troop began working to improve the site for people and salmon.
-They secured a donation of a fire ring from Peterson’s Welding to help contain beach fires and are raising money to install an informational sign of their own design.
+They secured donations to supply a fire ring to help contain beach fires and are raising money to install an informational sign of their own design.

 This Take-Action Project will help make a lasting, positive change in the community relevant to their Outdoor Journey: preventing nails from spreading all over the beach and into the water.
 Their Project will include public service announcement videos to be shared on social media to raise awareness about the problem and encourage people to keep pallet fires in particular to a specific area so the nails are less dispersed.